spacetelescope/jwst/docs/jwst/reset/description.rst

 the size of the subarray, the reset anomaly affects more groups in an integration.

-For multiple integration data the reset anomaly also varies in amplitude for the first set of integrations before settling down to a relatively constant correction for integrations greater than four for full array data.
+For multiple integration data, the reset anomaly also varies in amplitude for the first set of integrations before settling down to a relatively constant correction for integrations greater than four for full array data.
 Because of the shorter readout time, the subarray data requires a few